SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

     : IHostedService
 ```

-pass it to the `ChatbotThread` constructior:
+pass it to the `ChatbotThread` constructor:
 ```cs
 ChatbotThread thread = new(chatClient, embeddingGenerator, qdrantClient, currentProduct, bingSearch);
 ```